hgcl/digital-garden/docs/4-permanent/i-have-an-early-adopter-personality.md

 tags: [permanent]
 ---

-# I Have An Early Adopter Personality
+# I Have an Early Adopter Personality

 It is right after I adopted several alpha-grade softwares in 2020 that [[robin]] first called me an early adopter type of person.